OrbitalEnterprises/eve-esi-client/docs/WarsApi.md

 <a name="getWarsWarIdKillmails"></a>
 # **getWarsWarIdKillmails**
-> List&lt;GetWarsWarIdKillmails200Ok&gt; getWarsWarIdKillmails(warId, datasource, ifNoneMatch, page, userAgent, xUserAgent)
+> List&lt;GetWarsWarIdKillmails200Ok&gt; getWarsWarIdKillmails(warId, datasource, ifNoneMatch, page)

 List kills for a war